 Truncations Control Clastic Dike Geometry

 Truncations control dike width and apparent taper direction.
-What appears to be an upward-tapering, upward-injected clastic dike sourced ostensibly from a liquefied bed at depth is actually a sheeted, downward-intruded (per descendum) dike that has been partially truncated at bedding contacts.
-Four beds are shown (A, B,C,D).
-They are unconsolidated, late Pleistocene Touchet Bed rhythmites composed of coarse sand to silt (coarse-grained bottoms, fine-grained tops).
-The dike is comprised of several sheets of sediment comprise the clastic dike that cuts them.
+What appears to be an upward-tapering, upward-injected clastic dike sourced ostensibly from a liquefied bed at depth is actually a sheeted, downward-intruded (per descendum) dike that has been partially truncated at several bedding contacts.
+Four flood beds are shown (A, B,C,D).
+They are unconsolidated, late Pleistocene rhythmites (Touchet Beds) composed of coarse sand to silt (coarse-grained bottoms, fine-grained tops).
+Several sheets of sediment comprise the clastic dike that cuts them.
 Vertical fill bands indicate the dike widened incrementally by new inputs of sediment (new sheets).
-The sheeting is truncated at several points along the dike's length, always at bedding contacts.
-Labeled cross sections show more sheets lower down and fewer sheets higher up.
+The sheeting is truncated at several points along the dike's length, at bedding contacts.
+Sheet counts at 5 cross section lines show more sheets lower down and fewer sheets higher up.
 The dike appears to taper upward because it contains fewer bands in younger rhythmites.